ExchangeUnion/xud/instructions-for-devs.md

 ## 3. Interact with `xud` via Command-Line Interface

-Once `xud` is running, you can use the `xucli` to interact with it.
+Once `xud` is running, you can use `xucli` to interact with it.
 For getting up-to-date CLI commands, use `./xucli --help` as shown below:

 ```bash
 ~/xud/bin$ ./xucli --help